1970s Italian Ashtray Desk Lamp

 At the airport this lamp passed the customs after a check for drugs and explosives.
 The customs official used some special paper and rubbed it over the lamp with his gloves on.
 Afterwards he put the paper strip in a computer test lab.

-I took it with me in the hand luggage because there was no space left in the suitcases and also and most important: I wanted to keep it with me to avoid damage.
+I took it in my hand luggage because there was no space left in the suitcases and also the most important thing: I wanted to keep it with me to prevent damage.

 Where this lamp was purchased: a place to go when you visit Florence!